GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit07/unit07-04_project.md

 * Include an abstract after the title, which mirrors the content and structure of your project (250 words maximum).
 * Do not include a timetable (only in the project outline).
 * Do a sound literature review and properly cite peer-reviewed articles.
 Roughly aim to include 20-50 references.
-* Add the code (rmd code) for reproducing *all* of your results as part of the supplementary material of your pdf and properly format it as you already did in the assignments.
+* Add the *rmd code and html* for reproducing *all* of your results and properly format it as you already did in the assignments.
+* Your submission hence should include 3 things: *pdf report + rmd code + html*